jc9536/AdvancedPsychStats_1/Assignment_1.md

 ## c.
 What can you say about the three measures of central tendency?

+The three measures of central tendency are relatively similar (\~25).
+This tells us that the data set of Participant Ages do not have extraneous outliers that may have affected the mean of ages.
+Therefore, because all three measures of central tendency are \~25 years of age, it lets us know that the normal or ‘average’ age for the participants in this sample is 25.

 # Question 2

 Create a random selection of 10 numbers ranging from 1 to 100 (using the